cubewise-code/tm1py/README.rst

 adjust the

-- Port      (As HTTPPortNumber as specified in the TM1s.cfg)
+- port      (As HTTPPortNumber as specified in the TM1s.cfg)
-- Address   (Address of the TM1 instance. 'localhost' or '' if you run the TM1 instance locally)
+- ip   (Address of the TM1 instance. 'localhost' or '' if you run the TM1 instance locally)
-- SSL       (True or False, as stated in the TM1s.cfg)
+- ssl       (True or False, as stated in the TM1s.cfg)
-- User      (Name of the TM1 User)
+- user      (Name of the TM1 User)
-- Password  (The user's password)
+- password  (The user's password)

 parameters in the file and run it with Python